customerio/customerio-android/README.md

 > **Note**: It is recommended to [retrieve the current registration token](https://firebase.google.com/docs/cloud-messaging/android/client#retrieve-the-current-registration-token) and register it using `CustomerIO.instance().registerDeviceToken(token)` right after you identify the customer, so the identified customer has latest token associated with it.

-Currently push notifications launched via CustomerIO SDK are posted to our default channel `CustomerIO Channel` but in future we plan to bring customised channels/categories so that users can subscribe and unsubscribe to content as necessary.
+Currently push notifications launched via CustomerIO SDK are posted to our default channel `[App Name] Notifications` but in future we plan to bring customised channels/categories so that users can subscribe and unsubscribe to content as necessary.

 ## Tracking push metrics
 When handling push messages from Customer.io, you may want to have your app report back device-side metrics when people interact with your messages.
 Customer.io supports three device-side metrics: `delivered`, `opened`, and `converted`.
 You can find more information about these metrics [in our push developer guide](https://customer.io/docs/push-developer-guide).